Battle of Saint-Denis (1567)

 The Battle of Saint-Denis was fought on 10 November 1567 between a royalist army and Huguenot rebels during the second of the French Wars of Religion.
 Although their 74 year old commander, Anne de Montmorency, was killed in the fighting, the royalists forced the rebels to withdraw, allowing them to claim victory.

-The only major conflict of the second phase, the battle came about when Montmorency attempted to break Condé's siege of Paris.
+The only major conflict of the second phase came about when Montmorency attempted to break Louis, Prince of Condé's siege of Paris.
 The Huguenot army retreated towards the border, where they linked up with forces led by their ally John Casimir of the Palatinate-Simmern, before besieging Chartres in February 1568.
 The war ended shortly thereafter.

 Prelude to battle

 Paris invested

-After the failure of the Protestants to capture the king in the Surprise of Meaux, Charles IX and the queen mother rushed to Paris.
+After the failure of the Protestants to capture the king in the Surprise of Meaux, Charles IX and the Catherine de' Medici rushed to Paris.
 Keen not to waste his mobilisation advantage, Conde made camp at Saint-Denis on 2 October, hoping to quickly starve the capital out before the full royal army could mobilise.
 Simultaneous risings across France in Orléans, Nîmes and Montpellier aided the Protestant cause.
-Conde seized first Charenton-le-Pont, a strategic town in the suburbs of Paris that supplied the city with its grain and flour.
+Condé seized first Charenton-le-Pont, a strategic town in the suburbs of Paris that supplied the city with its grain and flour.
 Lagny-sur-Marne, Argenteuil and Aubervilliers also fell to his forces, leaving Paris surrounded.
 Further afield Montereau, Étampes and Dreux were seized, each of which controlled important roads towards the capital.

 Windmills were burned by the Huguenots in the Faubourgs of Paris, while many churches were looted of their valuables, further alienating the population of the city from their cause.
 Merchants were subject to forced loans, while peasants were conscripted into Corvée labour for the besieging army.
 Meanwhile, the city of Paris offered up 400,000 écus for the kings cause, and the clergy a further 250,000 for the defeat of the Huguenots.